rootjalex/rootjalex.github.io/index.md

 for high-performance numerical computing.
 I aim to make it significantly easier to write high-performance code.
-To that end, I work on programming systems that enable the productive exploration of work-efficiency, compute, and memory tradeoffs in irregular applications such as sparse array programming and path tracing.
+To that end, I work on programming systems that enable the productive exploration of work-efficiency, compute, and memory tradeoffs in irregular applications like sparse array programming, database queries, and path tracing.
 Some projects I have worked on during my PhD are:

 - A push-model user-schedulable language for parallelizing divergent and recursive workloads.